Client

 Atom Pattern System

-In case of future chemical reaction illustration needs, I provided a repository of vector assets.
-Additionally a specific page in the brand guidelines detailed each existing molecule, and the repeating pattern that was associated with each individual element.
+In case of further breakthroughs and future chemical reaction illustration needs, a specific page in the brand guidelines detailed each existing molecule, and the repeating pattern that was associated with each individual element.